Cmiszkur/advent_of_code/README.md

 - Open an issue if you find a bug or have a suggestion.
 - Fork this repository and share your solutions!

-## License

-This project is licensed under the MIT License.
-Feel free to use the code however you like.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 Thank you to [Eric Wastl](https://twitter.com/ericwastl) for creating and maintaining Advent of Code!